-13.07 BANKING VACATIONS
+13.07 Banking Vacations

-- (a) Employees with three (3) weeks' vacation entitlement and five (5) years or more of service will be permitted to bank up to one (1) week of vacation and take it in the following year or later. - (b) Employees with four (4) weeks' vacation entitlement will be permitted to bank up to one (1) week of vacation and take it the following year or later.

-- (c) Employees with five (5) weeks' vacation entitlement will be permitted to bank up to two (2) weeks of vacation to be taken in the following year or later. - (d) Maximum banks permitted at any one time: - three (3) weeks' vacation entitlement: one (1) week. - four (4) weeks' vacation entitlement: twelve (12) weeks. - five (5) weeks' or more vacation entitlement: fifteen (15) weeks.
+- a) Employees with three (3) or four (4) weeks' vacation entitlement and four (4) years or more of service will be permitted to bank up to one (1) week of vacation and take it in the following year or later. - b) Employees with three (3) weeks' vacation entitlement and four (4) years or more of service will be permitted to bank up to one (1) week of vacation and take it the following year or later.
+Maximum banks permitted at any one time: - c) Employees with five (5) weeks' vacation entitlement will be permitted to bank up to two (2) weeks of vacation to be taken in the following year or later. - d) Maximum banks permitted at any one time: - ♦ Three (3) weeks' vacation entitlement: four (4) weeks - Four (4) weeks or more vacation entitlement: twelve (12) weeks - Five (5) weeks or more vacation entitlement: fifteen (15) weeks